-John Hancock Center Birthplace of Pfetch
+John Hancock Center, the Birthplace of Pfetch

 185 North Michigan Avenue origin of the Pfetch app.
 What inspired the idea, a virtual concierge for entrepreneurs?
 Suddenly, we were floating above the clouds, living on the 81st-floor of the John Hancock Center in The Windy City.
 All was in order, profitable business, check, college tuition for our daughter, done, savings for a new home, covered.
 What could go wrong?